Museum Passes

 Passes are good for ONE free admission to the Gardens at Elm Bank

-Gardens are open April 1st to October 31st.
+Gardens are open April 1st to November 26th.

 Garden closes early on certain days for private events.

-visit www.masshort.org for hours and details.
+Visit www.masshort.org for hours and details.

 Reserve a Pass